jst-build/jst/share/man/jst.1.md

 EXIT STATUS
 ===========

-The exit status of **`just-mr`** is one of the following values:
+The exit status of **`jst`** is one of the following values:

  - 0: the command completed successfully
  - 64: setup succeeded, but exec failed
- - 65: any unspecified error occurred in just-mr
+ - 65: any unspecified error occurred in jst
  - 66: unknown subcommand
  - 67: error parsing the command-line arguments
  - 68: error parsing the configuration